Summary of All DBMS_METADATA Subprograms

 CONVERT Functions and Procedures

-procedures return either XML or DDL, depending on the specified transforms.
+The CONVERT functions and procedures transform input XML documents.
+The CONVERT functions return creation DDL.
+The CONVERT procedures return either XML or DDL, depending on the specified transforms.

 See Also: